cscherbert1/InterfaceAbstractLab/src/lab2/readme.txt

      encapsulation (declaring properties private, e.g.) and placement of common members.
 You may have to move some things around, remove things and/or create new things to make this work better.
-   * Observe the Open/Closed Principle
+   *IGNORE: Observe the Open/Closed Principle
-   * Make sure you throw new IllegalArgumentException if validation fails
-   * Use the Liskov Substitution Principle for greater flexibility.
+   *IGNORE: Make sure you throw new IllegalArgumentException if validation fails *IGNORE: Use the Liskov Substitution Principle for greater flexibility.

 Instructions for Lab #2:
 ----------------------